benjervis/eslint-plugin-scoobie/README.md

 # eslint-plugin-scoobie

-Designed to work with projects using [scoobie](https://github.com/seek-oss/scoobie), this plugin detects when a component is being imported from a submodule.
+Designed to work with projects using [scoobie](https://github.com/seek-oss/scoobie), this plugin detects when a component is being imported from the `src` submodule.

 VSCode's autoimport has a strong tendency to pull from 'scoobie/src' rather than just 'scoobie', for some reason.
 This lint rule will error when it happens, and can also autofix.

+There are some [valid reasons](https://github.com/seek-oss/scoobie#srcscoobiedts) to import from certain submodules in scoobie, and this should leave those alone.

 ## Example